 It is believed that each time an epilator plucks your hair, it feels like a tight pinch on your skin.
 But like waxing, the pain gets more bearable with practice.
 So, if you’re ready to bear that sort of discomfort, this is your go-to method for upper lip hair removal.
 It is quick and can be done by your epilator at home.
 It’s an investment worth spending on as you’ll be saving money on those parlour bills.
 We suggest you stretch out your upper lip well as you run the machine over it, and you’ll be hair-free in no time.

-This clearly doesn’t entail removal of that girl-moustache, per se, but it does make it less prominent.
+This clearly doesn’t entail removal of that girl-mustache, per se, but it does make it less prominent.
 The dark hair on the upper lip turns golden as you apply a good bleach on that area.
 However, if you have sensitive skin, we’d like to inform you that bleach contains harsh chemicals that can even burn your skin.
 So make sure you do a patch test before going all the way.
 The effects of bleach last about 2 to 3 weeks.
 You can find Facial Bleaching Guide Here.

 This is possibly the most pain-free method of getting rid of upper lip hair.
 All you have to do is apply a hair removal cream on your upper lip, leave it there for a few minutes (as mentioned in the pamphlet) and then wipe it clean.
 It sure is quick and easy, but in some cases, the chemical present in this cream can darken the area and cause some damage to your skin.
 Again, you must do a patch test first and only then use this method.